VigneshMasna/Results-Portal/README.md

 ### Setting up MongoDB Atlas
 - Register at MongoDB Atlas.
 - Create a new cluster.
+- Create a new database ("results_portal").
+- Create a new collection ("results").
 - Navigate to Network Access and Add Your IP Address to allow access.
 - Get the MongoDB connection string from the database section.